Shubham-Hadgal/Covid-19-Vaccination/README.md

 # Covid 19 Vaccination App

-This App displays the available vaccination centers as per user's area pincode and Date.
+This App displays the available vaccination centres as per user's area pincode and Date.